How Much Should You Pay Staff?

-Taking on a new employee is a major step for a start-up and you’ll want the best person, whatever the role is.
+Taking on a new employee is a major step for a start-up, and you will want the best person, whatever the role is.
 To achieve this you will have to pay the going rate, or close to it; but what is the going rate and is pay the only factor that will swing the deal?
-You may already employ some people but are concerned that they may leave for more money elsewhere but you’re not sure if you are paying a competitive rate, so what do you pay staff?
+You may already employ some people, but not be sure if you are paying a competitive rate, so what do you pay staff?

 1. Statutory Minimum Wage

 As Julie Andrews says in the Sound of Music, “Start at the very beginning, it’s a very good place to start.”
-At the very least you need to be paying the Statutory Minimum wage, which has just changed in April to include a higher rate for those aged 25 and over.
+At the very least, you need to be paying the Statutory Minimum wage, which includes a higher rate for those aged 25 and over.
 This is called the National Living Wage.
 Remember the NMW changes every year, normally in October.
 The current rates are available on the Government's NMW page.

-Many large businesses will probably use a job evaluation system like Hay to do this, but a smaller business will probably not have the resource to do this however, you can evaluate whether the job is a simple administrative job or a more complex job which may need more defined skills and/or qualifications eg bookkeeper, with the more complex job will probably demand a higher rate of pay.
+Many large businesses will probably use a job evaluation system such as Hay to evaluate the job, but a smaller business may not have the resources to do this.
+However, you can evaluate whether the job is a simple administrative job, or a more complex job which may need more defined skills and/or qualifications, e.g. bookkeeper.
+The more complex job will probably demand a higher rate of pay.
 If you prepare a good job description and person specification, it will help with this and help with any benchmarking.

-Again this does not have to be an onerous task or too time consuming.
-If you are recruiting through an agency, they will have some idea of what the market rate for the particular job you are looking for.
+Again, this does not have to be an onerous task or too time consuming.
+If you are recruiting through an agency, they will have some idea of what the market rate is for the particular job that you are looking to hire for.
 If not, then search job sites like Indeed which will show you what similar jobs are being advertised at.
-Ask around other business owners who are not your competitors but may employ similar people and see what they are paying.
+Ask around other business owners who are not your competitors, but may employ similar people, and see what they are paying.
 If you use a HR consultant, ask them.
 Once you have a range, you need to decide whether you are going to pay at the bottom, middle or top of that range.

-It is pointless deciding to pay at the top end of any salary range if the business can’t afford it.
-Decide what you can afford and just as important, what value the new employee will bring.
+It is pointless deciding to pay at the top end of any salary range if the business cannot afford it.
+Decide what you can afford, and, just as important, what value the new employee will bring.
 So if you are employing a sales person, how much extra business do you expect them to bring in?
-If they're a skilled person, what additional business will you be able to do?
+If they are a skilled person, what additional business will you be able to do?

 Pay is only one element of any remuneration package.
-With auto enrolment, you will already be thinking about providing a pension, but there are other benefits which you may be able to offer which are attractive to your staff, eg Ride to Work Scheme, subsidised Gym Membership, Health Cashback Schemes, company cars, EAPs (employee assistance programs) etc. They do not have to be too costly but can add value to the overall package you are offering.
+With auto enrolment, you will already be thinking about providing a pension, but there are other benefits which you may be able to offer which are attractive to your staff.
+For example, Ride to Work Scheme, subsidised Gym Membership, Health Cashback Schemes, company cars, EAPs (employee assistance programs), etc. They do not have to be too costly, but can add value to the overall package that you are offering.